 Note that the following instructions are only for installation of the GPL licensed version of PyQt.
 If you need to use PyQt in a non-GPL project you will need to purchase an alternative license from Riverbank Computing to release your software.

-Installation on Linux is very straightforward as packages for PyQt5 are available in the repositories of most distributions.
+Packages for PyQt5 are available in the repositories of most distributions, although they may sometimes be out of date.
+Check first to ensure you're getting an up to date version, and if not use the pip method above.
 In Ubuntu you can install either from the command line or via "Software Center".
-The package you are looking for is named python3-pyqt5
+The package you are looking for is named python3-pyqt5.

 You can also install these from the command line as follows --